-Procurement

-A small number of ADs reported that procurement was as issue last year and this remains to be an issue, as highlighted below.
+Procurement - Procurement was raised as an issue in 2022/23 and remains an issue, as highlighted below.

-Assurance Statements for 2022/23
+Assurance Statements for 2023/24.

 The Assurance Statement asked specific questions about: policy and procedure, effectiveness of key controls, alignment of services with the Delivery Plan, human resources, finance, risks and controls, health and safety, procurement, insurance, information technology, data protection, freedom of information, business continuity, partnerships and equalities.
 A yes / partial / no response was required, with evidence and action needed to be noted.
 Each AD also needed to note any issues that they felt represented a significant control item or governance issue.